toddhorner/AFT/MO.md

 #### State Planning Goals Relate to Agriculture

+**NO**

+1. The only statute related to farmland preservation is the ["Missouri Farmland Trust Act"](http://revisor.mo.gov/main/OneSection.aspx?section=262.815&bid=14199), which empowers the Department of Agriculture to receive and steward donated farmland.

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.

 #### State tracking of local plans